Joe Morgan (baseball manager): Popularity

-Morgan was called "Walpole Joe," as well as "Turnpike Joe" in tribute to the offseason job he held for many years to supplement his minor league pay: driving a snowplow on the Massachusetts Turnpike.
+Morgan was called "Walpole Joe," as well as "Turnpike Joe" in tribute to the offseason job he held for many years to supplement his minor-league pay, driving a snowplow on the Massachusetts Turnpike.
 The nicknames also served to prevent any confusion with Baseball Hall of Fame second baseman Joe Morgan.
-His phrases became part of New England folklore, such as "I'm the skipper of this nine!", and "Roger spun another beauty", describing one of the outings by his star pitcher, Roger Clemens.
+Some of his phrases, such as "I'm the skipper of this nine!" (during a disagreement with outfielder Jim Rice) and "Roger spun another beauty" (describing one of the outings of pitcher Roger Clemens) were highlighted by the press.

-In 2006, he was named to the Boston Red Sox Hall of Fame and the Walpole High School Hockey Hall of Fame.
-Morgan was inducted into the International League Hall of Fame in 2008.
+In 2006, Morgan was named to the Boston Red Sox Hall of Fame and the Walpole High School Hockey Hall of Fame.
+He was inducted into the International League Hall of Fame in 2008.
 On July 30, 2013, the Red Sox honored him with "Joe Morgan Night" at Fenway Park, with Clemens among the former players participating in the festivities.

+Personal life and death

+Morgan married Dorothy "Dottie" Glebus in 1956; they were married for 60 years before her death in 2016.
+They had four children: Catherine, Joseph Jr., William and Barbara.
+Morgan died on September 5, 2026, at the age of 95.
+Attendees at his funeral included Marty Barrett, Dwight Evans, Rich Gedman, and Bruce Hurst.